SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/hextodec.md

 ---

-## hexToDec

 The hexToDec operator converts a hexadecimal string of 16 or fewer characters to a long data type using Two's Complement for negative values.

-**Syntax**
+## Syntax

 ```sql
 hexToDec("<hexadecimal string>") as <field>